onlywei/fastify-tanstack-start/packages/fastify-tanstack-start/README.md

 const fastify = Fastify({/* options */});

-// Register the plugin
+// Register the plugin with default options
+// This assumes you run the server from your project directory fastify.register(tanstackStartProduction);

+// Or customize the options:
 fastify.register(tanstackStartProduction, {
-	basePath: '/your/app', // must match the "base" config in your vite config
+	basePath: '/your/app', // defaults to '/'
+	rootDir: import.meta.dirname, // defaults to process.cwd() - use import.meta.dirname to run from any directory
-	builtServerModule: './dist/server/server.js', // module produced by "vite build"
+	builtServerModule: './dist/server/server.js', // defaults to './dist/server/server.js'
-	builtClientAssetsDir: './dist/client/assets',
+	builtClientAssetsDir: './dist/client/assets', // defaults to './dist/client/assets'
 });

 try {